Cycle Tour The Coast of Northern Ireland

 Travel to and from ...

-Flight from Billund to Belfast International Airport with an interchange at London or Manchester.
-From there with the airport shuttle to Great Victoria Station in the city centre.
+Flight from Billund to Belfast City Airport with an interchange at Amsterdam.
+From there by bus the city centre.

-The homebound trip is planned as a one day trip from Derry to Billund an further on home with a train ride from Derry to Belfast, returning the bikes and flying to Denmark.
+The homebound trip is planned with a train ride from Derry to Belfast, returning the bikes, one nights accommodation and flying home on the next day.

 Beds4Cyclists, worth visiting and infrastructure